davide-andreoli/ResuMate/README.md

 ResuMate helps you craft the perfect resume by allowing you to input your professional experience, experiment with different templates, and chat with AI agents that offer personalized feedback and edits.

+Note: as of right now, this is more intended to be a playground for me to test different agentic patterns and implementations, not e real product.
+This means that some features like support for more models will not be planned at the beginning.

 ## Features

 ### Core Features